For Home-Services Owners

 Skill and responsibility do not automatically turn into ownership anymore.

-Hadto exists because skilled operators increasingly carry the knowledge, customer trust, and day-to-day burden of real service work without getting durable control or clear ownership.
-The model is built for ventures that need one operator in charge, financing matched to actual risk, and rules that do not shift once stress starts.
+Hadto exists because skilled operators often carry customer trust, crew judgment, pricing calls, and day-to-day service pressure without getting durable control or clear ownership.
+Hadto works on ventures that need one operator in charge, financing matched to actual risk, and rules that do not shift once stress starts.

 Operators carry the real work